geopython/pygeoapi/docs/source/tour.rst

 Let's drill deeper into a given dataset.
 Here we can see the ``obs`` dataset is described along with related links (other related HTML pages, dataset download, etc.).

-The 'View' section provides the default to start to browse the data.
+The 'View' section provides the default to start browsing the data.

 Collection items